Conservation

 Surface Water Monitoring

-The NPCA collects surface water samples eight times a year on a monthly basis during ice-free periods from a network of 80 surface water sampling sites across the Niagara Peninsula Watershed.
-The NPCA tests the water for numerous parameters, including general chemistry, nutrients, metals and bacteria.
-This water chemistry program is operated in partnership with the Provincial Water Quality Monitoring Network (PWQMN) and the Niagara Region.
+The NPCA collects surface water samples eight times a year on a monthly basis during ice-free periods from a network of 80 surface water sampling sites across the NPCA watershed.
+When collecting samples the NPCA test the water in the field for temperature, dissolved oxygen and conductivity but also submits samples to laboratory analysis for numerous parameters, including general chemistry, nutrients, metals and bacteria.
+This water chemistry program is operated in partnership with the Ontario’s Provincial Water Quality Monitoring Network and the Niagara Region.

 Overall, this monitoring of water chemistry and benthic macroinvertebrates allows the NPCA to identify potential sources/causes of poor stream health and target effective strategies to improve stream health within our watershed.